Christine McVie: Personal life

-McVie married John McVie in 1968, with Peter Green as best man.
+McVie never had children, choosing to prioritize her career instead.
+She married John McVie in 1968, with Peter Green as best man.
 Instead of a honeymoon, they celebrated at a hotel in Birmingham with Joe Cocker, who happened to be staying there, before going on the road with their own bands.
 The couple divorced in 1976, but remained friends and maintained a professional partnership.
 During the production of Rumours, Christine had an affair with Fleetwood Mac's lighting engineer, Curry Grant, which inspired the song "You Make Loving Fun".
 From 1979 to 1982, she dated Dennis Wilson of the Beach Boys.
 McVie married Portuguese keyboardist and songwriter Eddy Quintela on 18 October 1986.
 Quintela and McVie collaborated on a number of songs together, including "Little Lies".
 They divorced in 2003, and Quintela died in 2020.

 During the height of Fleetwood Mac's success in the 1970s, McVie lived in Los Angeles.
 In 1990, she moved to a Grade II-listed Tudor manor house in Wickhambreaux, near Canterbury in Kent, to which she retired after leaving the band in 1998, and worked on her solo material.
-For years McVie found inspiration in the home's country setting, not only writing songs there, but also restoring the house.
-After rejoining Fleetwood Mac in 2014, she began spending more time in London, and put the house on the market in 2015.
+For years, McVie found inspiration in the home's country setting, not only writing songs there, but also restoring the house.
+After rejoining Fleetwood Mac in 2014, she began spending more time in London and put the house on the market in 2015.

 Death

-McVie died of a stroke in hospital on 30 November 2022, at the age of 79.
+McVie died of a stroke at a hospital on 30 November 2022, at the age of 79.
 She had also been suffering from metastatic cancer of unknown primary origin.

 Following her death, Fleetwood Mac issued a statement saying that she was "the best musician anyone could have in their band and the best friend anyone could have in their life".
 Stevie Nicks said McVie had been her "best friend in the whole world".